juhasev/sample-ninja-help/panel-settings-accounting-currency.md

 1) Panel Accounting currency is set as follows: 100 Reward Points = 1 USD.
 2) Panelist redeems a gift card for 10.00 EUR
-3) Sample Ninja converts currency using the daily market rate i.e. 1 EUR = 1.20 USD established by Tango Card.
+3) Sample Ninja converts currency using the daily market rate i.e. 1 EUR = 1.20 USD.
 4) Sample Ninja records rewards transaction cost $12.00 using panel accounting currency in USD

 > Tango Card operates natively only in USD.
 All non USD giftcard transactions are converted into USD before you account is charged.

-> PayPal operates in multiple currencies.
-This requires you to maintain balances in different currencies.
+> Sample Ninja uses daily rates established by Tango Card for currency conversions.